stiemannkj1/stiemannkj1.github.io/_posts/2016-03-13-the-first-amendment.md

-Trump's rights or the rights of some of his supporters may have been violated in Chicago, but it was not their First Amendment rights which were violated because the government did not attempt to restrict or censor his speech.
+Trump's rights or the rights of some of his supporters may have been violated in Chicago, but it was not their First Amendment rights which were violated because the government did not attempt to restrict or censor his speech or his rally.
 This situation is reminiscent of [the Phil Robertson controversy](http://www.ew.com/article/2014/05/23/duck-dynasty-phil-robertson-antigay-sermon-video) where A&E censored Robertson because of his views on homosexuality.
 [Many conservatives complained that Robertson's First Amendment right to free speech